BlueBrain/NeuroMorphoVis/docs/user/modules/gui/morphology-reconstruction.md

   <img src="images/panels-morphology-closed.jpg" width=300>
 </p>

-When you toggle (or click on) the _Morphology Toolbox_ tab highlighted above, the following panel, or a similar one depending on the version of NeuroMorphoVis, will appear.
+When you toggle (or click on) the __Morphology Toolbox__ tab highlighted above, the following panel, or a similar one depending on the version of _NeuroMorphoVis_, will appear.

 <p align="center">
   <img src="images/morphology-panel-detailed.png" width=300>